Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 A box of Infants Advil Concentrated Drops in white grape flavor, suitable for ages 6-23 months.
 Perfect for postpartum essentials, the packaging states it relieves fever, aches, and pains for up to 8 hours and is dye-free.
 A small dosing cup and a cluster of grapes are shown in front of the box.

 Stocking up on some healthy foods in advance is the best gift you can give yourself!
-When you have a newborn baby, it’s tough to find the time to prepare and eat well-rounded meals.
-Buy some healthy snack options and cook healthy freezer meals in bulk.
+When you have a newborn, it’s tough to find the time to prepare and eat well-rounded meals.
+Buy healthy snacks and cook freezer meals in bulk.
 A healthy and well-nourished mama makes for a healthy and well-nourished baby.
-You may even consider getting a meal subscription service, such as Home Chef if you’re limited on time.
-This can be really convenient when you’re busy with baby or feel too tired to cook.
+You may even consider getting a meal subscription service, such as Home Chef, if you’re limited on time.
+This can be really convenient when you’re busy with a baby or feel too tired to cook.

 See also: 20 Easy Postpartum Snacks to Stock in Your Pantry